 24 round dumpling wrappers

 Place the thinly sliced cabbage and grated carrots in a small bowl.
 Sprinkle with about 1/2 teaspoon of salt and toss.
 Allow to sit for 10 minutes.
 Squeeze dry with a potato ricer or in a piece of cheesecloth or muslin.
 Place all of the filling ingredients into a large bowl and stir until well blended.
 Place in refrigerator until ready to stuff dumplings.
+(See the recipe for Homemade Dumpling Wrappers below for directions on filling dumplings.)
 For a tutorial on how to pleat Chinese dumplings look here.*

 Heat a frying pan with 2-3 tablespoons of canola oil over medium-high heat.
 Place the dumplings with pleated side up into the frying pan and fry for a few minutes or until the bottoms are golden rotating the fry pan several times.
 When the bottoms are golden, add 1/2 cup water and cover the pan.
 Cook until the water has boiled away and then uncover .
 Reduce the heat to medium low and let the dumplings cook for another 2 minutes.
 Serve with dipping sauce.